 Panos spent three seasons as Offensive Coordinator and Assistant Men's Lacrosse Coach at the University of Tampa Spartans from 2014-2016 helping the program become a national powerhouse ranked in the top-five nationally each season.
 In three seasons, Tampa accumulated a 46-10 overall record, while going 21-0 in the Sunshine State Conference.
 Tampa's scoring offense also ranked top-20 in the nation each season.
 The Spartans picked up three SSC Championships with Panos on staff, while making three NCAA Championship appearances with the first in program history coming in 2014.
 The Spartans reached the quarterfinals in 2015, while going to the Final Four in both 2014 and 2016.

-During his three years with Tampa, Panos coached 30 All-SSC Team honorees, eight All-Americans and two SSC Players of the Year.
+During his three years with Tampa, Panos coached 30 All-SSC Team honorees, 8 All-Americans and two SSC Players of the Year.

-Today, Panos resides in Charlotte, North Carolina, where since July 2016 has served as the Assistant Men's Lacrosse Coach, Offensive Coordinator and Recruiting Director for Queens University of Charlotte, taking over as Head Coach in 2019 where the Royals enjoyed a remarkable season with the best record in program history, advancing to the NCAA tournament for only the second time ever.
-The Royals are among the nation's top NCAA D-2 programs and consistently rank in the Top 20.
-To date, Panos has coached 20 All-Conference players in the South Atlantic Conference, as well as 4 NCAA All-Americans while at Queens reaching the SAC Championship in 2017 and 2019.
+Today, Panos resides in Charlotte, North Carolina, where since July 2016 had served as the Assistant Men's Lacrosse Coach, Offensive Coordinator and Recruiting Director for Queens University of Charlotte.
+In 2019, he took over as Head Coach, where the Royals enjoyed a remarkable season with the best record in program history, advancing to the NCAA tournament for only the second time ever.
+The Royals are among the nation's top NCAA D-2 programs and consistently rank in the Top 15.
+To date, Panos has coached 20+ All-Conference players in the South Atlantic Conference, as well as 5 NCAA All-Americans while at Queens.
+Additionally, the program has reached the coveted SAC Championship in 2017 and 2019.
+The 2020 season was cut short due to COVID-19, but the team was well on its way to another successful season under his leadership with a (5-2) record and two Top 20 victories.

 In November of 2017, Panos had the honor of being named Assistant Coach and Offensive Coordinator for the Greece Lacrosse Men's National Team competing in the 2018 World Games in Netanya, Israel.
 The team finished 19th out of 46 countries in their first and only appearance in the World Games and were recognized as one of the most competitive teams throughout the tournament.